FaboBorgesLima/noodle-zap/README.md

 # Dev setup

--   backend:

 -   copy .env.example to a .env file
-    -   run `npm i` for installing packages in the backend folder

--   frontend:
-    -   run `npm i` for installing packages in the frontend folder
+-   so the vscode intellisense understands the application types you **need** to run `npm i` on the frontend and backend folders

 # Running development setup

--   backend:

-    -   run `docker compose watch` for watching
-    -   and `docker compose up` for attaching the terminal
+-   for starting the application run
-    -   and in another terminal`docker compose watch`

--   frontend:
-    -   run `npm run dev` in frontend folder
+    ```shell
+    docker compose up --watch
+    ```

+the frontend will be running at http://127.0.0.1:5173

 for more details look at the [docs](/docs/)